danielwestendorf/breezy-pdf-lite-client-js/README.md

 A javascript client for [BreezyPDFLite](https://github.com/danielwestendorf/breezy-pdf-lite), a one-click-to-deploy microservice for converting HTML to PDF with Google Chrome.
 Send the library a chunk of HTML, get a PDF of it back.
 Configure how the PDF is rendered via [`meta` tags](https://github.com/danielwestendorf/breezy-pdf-lite#2-configure-with-meta-tags-optional) in the HTML.

-Use pragmatically, or as a Express.js Middleware (TODO).

 ## Installation

 ```sh